superflows-dev/superflows-docs/docs/hello.md

 # Introduction

-Superflows provides you plug and play, reusable and customizable web components, called as SuperMods, that you can use to supercharge your web project.
+Superflows provides you plug and play, reusable and customizable micro-frontends, called as SuperMods, that you can use to supercharge your web project.

 ## What is Superflows

-Superflows is designed as a collection of reusable web component libraries, called SuperMods.
+Superflows is designed as a collection of reusable micro-frontends, called SuperMods.
 Every SuperMod has a defined purpose & function and can be thought of as a single plug and play unit.
 By integrating these SuperMods together, one can build good quality complex web applications, pretty quickly.

 ## Why Superflows

-- **No Backend Code** - Cut down on your development effort and team-size.
+- **No Backend Code** - Cut down on your development effort, drudgery and team-size.
 Development using SuperMods does not require any backend coding.
 Using Superflows, even a single frontend developer can develop full-featured cloud-native applications.

 - **Improved Quality** - Use of SuperMods naturally makes your code modular and maintainable.
 Even junior developers would end up producing quality code output.